This Glossary is for our Audit tool. If you're looking for resources about Content Audit, you can just go ahead and navigate here instead.

 Audit

-Audit, as the name suggests, is a go-to tool if you want to review your already existing content.
-It allows you to check how your article is doing when it comes to SEO practices compared to your direct competitors.
+As the name suggests, our Audit is useful for reviewing existing content.
+It allows you to compare your article's SEO practices to your direct competitors.

 Action

-Action corresponds to what we need you to do to meet the suggested range for a specific part of your page.
+Action corresponds to what you must do to meet the suggested range for a specific part of your page.

 You may need to add some occurrences of a specific element, remove them, or keep the number unchanged.